angongcelenica/Data-Science-Project-Portfolio/README.md

 Project 5 – Creating procedures and passing parameters to perform calculations:

-I created a programme to perform basic calculations using procedures and passing parameters the pictures below demonstrates an example of the output.
+I created a calculation user input programme that would perform basic calculations, as well as using procedures and passing parameters; which pictures below demonstrates.
 In order to ensure the validity of calculation programme I ensured that there was a condition to display an error message if none of the choice of math operators were used.

 ![](https://github.com/angongcelenica/Data-Science-Project-Portfolio/blob/main/images/Python/operators.png)
 ![](https://github.com/angongcelenica/Data-Science-Project-Portfolio/blob/main/images/Python/opnum.png)